bskiranchandru/KBS-s-Company-protofile-Website/README.md

 # KBS-s-Company-protofile-Website
-This webiste designed to show how start up comany website look like using html and css and python flask used as server.
+This website designed to show how start up comany website look like using html and css and python flask used as server.